michael2008/ME-Live-Doc/docs/metoolkit-manual.md

 var lectures = api.GetLectures(token);
 ```

-Detailed lecture information is required for some method, which can be retrieved from the lecture list.
+>  **Note:** Detailed lecture information is required for some method, which can be retrieved from the lecture list.
+Giving the following code as an example.

 ```c#
 //get a certain lecture
 var lecture = lectures[0];